glentner/hypershell/docs/_include/config_intro_alt.rst

-Most of the choices that `HyperShell` makes about timing, task bundling, coordination, logging, and such are configurable by the user.
-This configuration is loaded when `HyperShell` starts and is constructed from several sources including an ordered merger of files, environment variables, and command-line options.
+Most of the choices that ``hyper-shell`` makes about timing, task bundling, coordination, logging, and such are configurable by the user.
+This configuration is loaded when ``hyper-shell`` starts and is constructed from several sources including an ordered merger of files, environment variables, and command-line options.